 |Itinerary C: Archive, studios, gardens and exhibition||£14.30|

-Testimonials from groups visiting in 2018
+Testimonials from visiting groups

 “Everyone thoroughly enjoyed the day on Saturday.
 The new Visitor Centre and Exhibition are a great addition.
 From very knowledgeable guides, we learnt about the life of Henry Moore, the inspiration for his sculptures and other many art works, and the methods used to create them.
 Add to this a warm welcome from your staff, delicious catering, beautiful gardens and grounds, all contributing to make a perfect day out.
 Several members have said they will be visiting again.
 On behalf of us all, thank you very much for arranging everything ”